-I gave a workshop at the first ever National Cathedrals Conference in Manchester in Sep 2018, which you can read here, and introduced this 1-day pilgrimage idea to deans, precentors, canons etc., who were very receptive.
+I gave a workshop at the first ever National Cathedrals Conference in Manchester in Sep 2018, and deans, precentors, canons etc. were very receptive.
 Pilgrims could arrive in time for Choral Evensong – a 45-min service of music sung by world-class choirs, for free.

 Here’s a ‘how to’ template for creating a short, 1-day or half-day, pilgrimage route on foot to a Cathedral, Abbey, Minster or Priory anywhere in Britain:

 - Find a holy place within 6-8 miles of your destination (or 3-4 miles for a half-day pilgrimage on foot).
 This start point could be a parish church, chapel, holy well, ancient tree, ancient/prehistoric monument, war memorial, grave, source, or mouth of, a river, and hilltop.
 Ideally, it will also be near good transport links, e.g. a train station.
 Churches and chapels (and sometimes wells, prehistoric sites and river sources) are easily identified on an Ordnance Survey map.
 For prehistoric sites and wells/springs, search the Megalithic website, and for ancient trees, search the ancient tree inventory.

 - Once you have a start point, draw a circle 6-8 miles in diameter on an Ordnance Survey 1:25K Explorer Map, which touches both start and end points, then start searching within that circle for similar holy places of some diversity (i.e. not just churches) that could potentially become holy waypoints along the route.